rat10/nng/README.md

 - [mappings to basic triples](mappings.md)
   a lossless translation from NNG to standard triples
 - [querying](querying.md)
-  TODO querying still a mess
+  a still rudimentary discussion and some examples

 - [graph literals](graphLiterals.md)